mikevalenty/mikevalenty.github.io/source/_posts/2013-12-08-web-framework-scaffolding-considered-harmful.markdown

 My older brother carries a pocket knife at all times, and when he believes in something, he can't help but sell everyone else on the idea.
 He used to tell me I needed to carry a pocket knife so I could cut off my seatbelt when trapped in a burning (or sinking) car.
 In his defense, [GM recalled 240,000 SUVs in 2010](http://money.cnn.com/2010/08/17/autos/gm_recall/index.htm) citing "...[the seat belt] may seem to be jammed."

-I eventually succumbed to the peer pressure and started carrying a pocket knife too.
+Naturally, I started carrying a pocket knife too.
 I figured that along with untrapping myself from a burning car or defending myself at an ATM, it would be handy when I needed to open a box.
 To my surprise, new opportunities presented themselves and I was using my knife several times a day.
 I could cut off a hanging thread, scrape bee pollen off my windsheild, improve the vent in my coffee lid, remove a scratchy tag from my son's shirt and yes, open a box.

 It turns out I had a similar experience with concurrent editing.
 Working on the same document at the same time with multiple people is pretty cool, and you'd be surprised how this powerful ability can change the way you work.
 There's no way you would justify an extravagant feature like this in your own back office tools and you get it for free with Google docs.